microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinter.md

   - `[ProcessingStateReasons <String[]>]`:
   - `[State <String>]`: printerProcessingState

-TASKTRIGGERS <IMicrosoftGraphPrintTaskTrigger1[]>: A list of task triggers that are associated with the printer.
+TASKTRIGGERS <IMicrosoftGraphPrintTaskTrigger[]>: A list of task triggers that are associated with the printer.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Definition <IMicrosoftGraphPrintTaskDefinition1>]`: printTaskDefinition
+  - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity